Click here to read the welcome back letter from Principal Danyelle Ramsey.

 Cell Phone Use On-Campus

 The use of cellular phones is allowed only during passing times and lunch for phone use only (music and video games are not allowed during school hours).
-During class time, phones may be used for instructional purposes at the discretion of the teacher and/or librarian.
+During class time, phones are expected to be put away in a designated area and may be used for instructional purposes at the discretion of the teacher and/or librarian.

 If not authorized by the teacher, phones should be turned off (not placed on silent or vibrate mode) and put away.
-If a student has their cell phone or Apple Watch out or is found using a cell phone or Apple Watch without the permission of the teacher, it will be confiscated and the student will meet with the Dean of Student Management to determine outcomes.
+If a student has their cell phone or smart watch out or is found using a cell phone or smart watch without the permission of the teacher, it will be confiscated and the student will meet with the Dean of Student Management to determine outcomes.

 Due to concerns about privacy, the camera and video function on a cell phone is not to be used on school grounds without permission and are strictly prohibited for use in locker rooms and bathrooms regardless of permission.
-Students using the camera function on a cell phone or any function on an Apple Watch during exams or quizzes will be subject to an integrity violation.
+Students using the camera function on a cell phone or any function on an smart watch during exams or quizzes will be subject to an integrity violation.

 Other Applications and Devices On-Campus